1. A multidisciplinary curriculum, unique in Southeast Asia

 8. Personalized student support

-The M.A. programme admits a maximum of 25 students each year, and is thus able to offer personalized support to each of them.
-From the day of admission until the post-graduation period, the M.A. staff facilitates the students' experience at the university and in Bangkok.
+The M.A. programme admits a maximum of 25 students each year, while the Ph.D. accepts around 5 to 10 students a year, and is thus able to offer personalized support to each of them.
+From the day of admission until the post-graduation period, the staff facilitates the students' experience at the university and in Bangkok.
 Staff members support students in matters such as obtaining and renewing student visas, finding a place to stay on or off campus, and facilitating connections with Thai government agencies and civil society organizations for research purposes.

 9. Diverse student body in an intimate class environment